About the Charity

 Syringomyelia and Chiari Malformation are uncommon conditions.
 As a result there is little support available for patients.

-As relatively little is known about the condition outside of those specialists in the field.
+As relatively little is known about the conditions outside of those specialists in the field.
 Only a limited amount of research into Syringomyelia is carried out worldwide.